Why It Matters

 0 Million

-The number of people of working age in the UK with a criminal record – more than one in four.
+The number of working age people in the UK with a criminal record who face barriers to good work.

 £ 0 Billion